December was an interesting month that had positives and negatives.

 For example, I’m going to use “Fly Swatters” to explain what I mean.

 Let say that you are a former pest specialist and created a website about pest removal.
 You create a bunch of content explaining to people how they can get rid of different insects and other critters, but at some point you have to monetize that website.

-One of the best ways to monetize the websites, which is exactly what I did with the BCC website, is to create review posts.
+One of the best ways to monetize the websites, which is exactly what I did with Website 4, is to create review posts.

 A review posts is nothing more than a round-up of different products that you research to determine which one is the best.